 Learn more about Praying for Priests: A Mission for the New Evangelization and its connection with the Foundation of Prayer for Priests by listening to this edition of EWTN's The Good Fight with Barbara McGuigan:

 "I am among you as one who serves" (Luke 22:27).
 Understanding the Catholic priesthood—its function, its necessity, its relationship with Jesus Christ—is an essential part of knowing our Catholic Faith.
 How well do we understand the meaning of the call to minister as Jesus did?

-Mary: Model of Spiritual Motherhood
+Mary: Spiritual Motherhood

 Utter humility.
 Joyful contemplation.
 Complete trust in divine providence.
 These are just a few of Mary's spiritual traits.
 But do you see Mary as your spiritual mother?
 Discover this beautiful aspect of her spirituality and how you can imitate her in living out the vocation of spiritual motherhood.

 Pope Francis inspires the Church as he leads her in advancing the New Evangelization, especially through his recent apostolic exhortation Evangellii Gaudium (The Joy of the Gospel).
 But what is the New Evangelization?
 And what does prayer have to do with it?
 Find out here.